Alex-Cannon/todo-app/README.md

 # todo-app
-Simple To-Do app showcasing a simple microservices architecture with AWS.
+Simple To-Do app showcasing a microservices architecture with AWS.